bitseed-org/bitseed-web-ui/README.md

-Web UI Status Panel for monitoring a Bitcoin Core (bitcoind) Node running on a remote server
+Web UI Status Panel for monitoring a Bitcoin Core (bitcoind) Node
 ===========================================================================================
      This is a fork of mpatterson99/phpBitAdmin-Bitcoin-HTML5-Wallet

+This Status panel is intended to allow easy monitoring of a bitcoin node on a remote server.
+When this code is installed on the node server, remote web browsers will be able to see node status.

 The Bitseed Bitcoin Node is intended to be run purely as a full node and not as a wallet.
-The status panel does not provide adequate security for managing a wallet, so wallet transaction features are disabled
+This code does not provide adequate security for managing a wallet, so wallet transaction features are disabled

 ------------------------------------------------------------------------------------------------------